Duties of the County Commissioners

 An important aspect of being a county commissioner is citizenship responsibilities.
 They are required to interpret county government decisions, communicate constituents’ needs and preferences to the commission, hear and resolve complaints about county services and communicate with citizen board appointees.

-John Ford is currently serving his first term as Riley County Commissioner, after being elected in November 2018.
+John Ford is currently serving his second term as Riley County Commissioner, after being elected in November 2018.

 Ford was born in Leavenworth, Kansas in 1977 and has been a resident of Manhattan for more than 35 years.
 He is currently employed at Florence Corporation here in Manhattan and has worked for the organization in various roles since 2015.
 Ford graduated from Manhattan High School in 1995 and went on to attend Manhattan Area Technical College (MATC) and Kansas State University (KSU), where he majored in Construction Science.
 He has also lived in Kentucky and Ohio.